ello/wtf/_posts/resources/2015-08-27-community-guide.md

 * **Format your posts.** You can use bold, italics, and hyperlinks in your text.
 Keep longer text blocks short and readable by breaking them up with regular line breaks.

-* **Most of all, have fun!** *(and if you decide you'd no longer like to lead your community, please let us know by emailing hello@ello.co)*
+* **Most of all, have fun!**

 ## What’s an “Ello Featured Community”?

-**Exceptional communities that build a substantial following may be asked to become an “Ello Featured Community”.**
+**Exceptional communities that build a substantial following may become an “Ello Featured Community”.**

-Ello Featured Communities can show up on the Ello homepage, may be recommended when people create new accounts, added to the Community Directory, or listed in the "Communities" Category.
+Ello Featured Communities may show up on the Ello homepage, be recommended when people create new accounts, added to the Community Directory, or listed in the "Communities" Category.

-Communities that are featured usually:
+These communities usually:

 * Have at least 50 followers
 * Have at least 15 high-quality posts